 Elizabethtown has also developed a partnership in The Gambia in western Africa with St. Mary’s College of Maryland.
 Students are able to intern with the Department of Social Services or a non-governmental agency.

 The Social Work department sponsors different short term trips.
 In recent years, we have traveled to Vietnam and Honduras.
 Each trip encompasses service learning with members of the culture together with cultural excursions.
 These are often done over winter or summer break.

 May-Term Service Learning Trip to Vietnam

-Dr. Peggy McFarland from the Social Work Department and Dr. Jodi Yorty from the Biology Department lead a May-term service learning trip to Vietnam every other year.
+Dr. Peggy McFarland from the Social Work Department and Dr. Jodi Yorty from the Biology Department led a service learning trip to Vietnam during May Term 2013.
 This trip is open to all majors from Elizabethtown College.
-Join us on a 17-day adventure and journey of meaningful service learning through Vietnam.
-We team up with Brittany's Hope Foundation to travel to this exotic land of ancient beauty and deep history.
-We visit Ho Chi Minh City, Nha Trang, Da Nang, and Hoi An and visit the Vietnam War museum and the Cu Chi Tunnels.
-All this while we host parties and field trips, build cribs and provide care to the children in orphanages.
-If you are coming to Elizabethtown College, plan to see Vietnam while making a difference to an abandoned child.
+They traveled on a 17-day adventure and journey of meaningful service learning through Vietnam.
+They teamed up with Brittany's Hope Foundation to travel to this exotic land of ancient beauty and deep history.
+They visited Ho Chi Minh City, Nha Trang, Da Nang, and Hoi An and visited the Vietnam War museum and the Cu Chi Tunnels.
+All this while they hosted parties and field trips for the children, build cribs and provided care to the children in orphanages.
+If you are coming to Elizabethtown College, plan to come along on our next Vietnam trip and make a difference to an abandoned child.

 Trip costs include round-trip air travel, visa, double/triple hotel rooms with air conditioning, sightseeing tours, transportation including in-country flights and meals.
 Involvement in fundraising for the supplies and resources for the children is part of this trip requirement.